Have you ever forgotten the password to one of your online accounts and clicked on the “Forgot password?” link in order to reset your password?

 What’s more, they are also sometimes used as a second level of security to augment the security provided by the password.
 If you can’t answer the security question(s), you won’t be allowed to log in to the account, even if you know the password.

-The concept is a good one, but if used incorrectly it can leave your account wide open to hackers.
+The concept is a good one, but if used incorrectly it can leave your account wide open to hackers and scammers.

 How so?
 Well, lets look at an example:

 A common security question that many people choose is “What is your mother’s maiden name?”

 If you think about it, there are probably dozens (if not hundreds or even thousands) of people who know the answer to that question.

 Just think about all the family members, friends, friends of friends, co-workers and even casual acquaintances that might happen to know who your mother’s parents were.